TimmyHunter007/DnDGames/README.md

 - Experience point tracking
 - Loot generators
 - Map integration
+- Multi-user support with authentication
-- Database integration for team sharing
+- Campaign sharing between DMs

+## Additional Documentation

+- **[Campaign Migration Guide](CAMPAIGN_MIGRATION_GUIDE.md)** - Detailed guide for upgrading to v2.0
+- **[Data Storage Guide](DATA_STORAGE.md)** - Information about data structure
+- **[Web Interface Guide](WEB_INTERFACE_GUIDE.md)** - Detailed UI usage instructions

 ---

 **Happy DMing!** 🎲⚔️🐉

 This toolkit is designed to make your D&D sessions smoother and more organized.
+With multi-campaign support, you can now manage all your games in one place while keeping data completely separate.
 Each feature has its own dedicated page for better focus and usability during gameplay.